Data Transfer to iSeries Server Walk-Through

 INSERT INTO QIWS/QCUSTCDT VALUES(123, 'DUMMY', NULL, NULL, NULL, NULL, NULL, NULL, NULL, NULL, NULL)

-For all Client Access and iSeries Access versions, we will transfer the file from the System i system to the PC to generate an FDF (Field Description File).
-Since we know the file we will be transferring up to the System i system is a CSV file, we will need to download the file from the System i system using CSV format.
+For all Client Access and iSeries Access versions, we will transfer the file from the IBM i system to the PC to generate an FDF (Field Description File).
+Since we know the file we will be transferring up to the IBM i system is a CSV file, we will need to download the file from the IBM i system using CSV format.

 If the operating system file does not contain any records, you will get a message that the file does not contain any records.
 When using Client Access V3R1M3, V3R2M0, Express, or iSeries Access, click OK on the message and the FDF file will be created.
 No data file will be created.